nadirB/atom-antescofo-syntax/README.md

 - Open .asco or .asco.txt file
 - Choose Antescofo in the menu at the bottom right of the workspace

-# Antescofo File Recognition :

-To customize Atom when loading Antescofo files , you need only manually edit your Atom config.cson file :

-- Open it using the Application: Open Your Config command from the Command Palette.
-- Add this to your configuration file under the *.core section:

-customFileTypes:
-      "source.antescofo": [
-        "asco"
-        "asco.txt"
-        "score"
-        "score.txt"
-      ]

 ![A screenshot of your theme](https://github.com/nadirB/atom-antescofo-syntax/blob/master/atom-screen-caps.png)